soxueren/atsd/integration/tableau/examples/detailed_values_by_date_no_aggregation_for_one_metric.md

 ## Overview

-There is example of visualization export statistics for several years.
+There is an example of visualization export statistics for several years.

 ## Data Source